Borovaneca/CarWash/README.md

 Upon successful authentication, a JWT is generated and stored as an HTTP-only secure cookie in the browser.
 This token is used to authenticate.
 - [x] *Expiration*: The token expires after 24 hours.
 ---

+* **`Chat Room`**

+Real-time messaging feature built using WebSocket technology.
+It allows registered users to communicate in real time within the application, enabling instant message delivery and updates without the need to refresh the page.

 ```
 DEPRECATED
 * **Cacheable Implementation**